TheoMoumiadis/HVAC-calc-with-NN/README.md

 Dataset used:
 The dataset used was an existing collection from UCI Machine Learning repository [1] under the ownership and license of Athanasios Tsanas and Angeliki Xifara [2].

+Model:
+The problem was modeled through a 3-layer neural network algorithm including 2 hidden layers, 64 nodes per hidden layer and 0.01 as the regularization parameter.
+The input layer contains 8 normalized input parameters, and the output layer 1 variable

 References